factcondenser/zendesk_search/README.md

 ```
 Notice how 'Please enter your choice: quit' appears at the top of the latter output.
 ## Feedback
-I'm always looking for ways to improve.
-Feel free to [email me](mailto:mark@markcuipan.com).
+I'm always looking for ways to improve, so feel free to [email me](mailto:mark@markcuipan.com).
 Any feedback is welcome!